 Task mining is an emerging technology that enables companies to understand how they perform their tasks by monitoring user actions and collecting user interaction data.
 From the insights gained, businesses can observe how they handle processes, identify the most common mistakes while performing tasks, and discover tasks that can be automated.
 As a result, it is a way to improve business processes and enhancing automation.

 Today, most task mining solutions are integrated with process mining technologies to understand processes better and find ways to enhance the whole process rather than just improve how employees perform specific tasks.
+For instance, Celonis process mining studio includes task mining capability.
+Figure 1 shows the task mining dashboard where analysts can view the data captured by the tool and several KPIs, such as user productivity or copy & paste behavior, required to assess employee performance.

 How does task mining work?